nealgravindra/simpletopics/README.md

 ## experiments
 1. see if this can be done with a kind of hyperfoods heuristic, i.e., get simpletopics up and running

+## results
+1. wtf should this look like? at least have modules for parsing .xml description text and full literature, have a comparison of sensibility between topics by trying review -> description para and vice versa, and store these steps somewhere.
+Post distillation here